 Intended Audience Individuals who desire or are required to be certified in an HSI class.
 Instructor A current and properly authorized HSI Instructor or IT in good standing.
-Prerequisites Participant None Prerequisites Required 1.
-HSI Instructor Guide (one per Instructor) Training Materials Class Length 1.
+Prerequisites Participant None Prerequisites Required HSI Instructor Guide (one per Instructor) Training Materials Class Length 1.
 Blended, Online component: Varies.
 See Class Length in the related HSI Training Program Standard 2.
 Face-to-face RSV component: Flexible, generally 30 -90 minutes.

 Student-to- Instructor Ratio Skill Session Maximum 1:1 (individual student skill evaluation) Student Certification Requirements Successful completion of the blended, online component of an HSI training program.
 Correctly demonstrate the required skills in the related HSI Training Program Standard.
 Certification Period May not exceed 2 years from month of issue.
 More frequent practice of skills is strongly recommended.
 Notes RSV may be used to remotely evaluate and verify skill competence of Instructors.
 There must be at least one additional person available to play the role of student for skills practice/evaluation lessons.
-RSV IS KNOWN TO BE PROHIBITED IN CERTAIN REGULATED OCCUPATIONS IN CALIFORNIA AND NEW YORK STATE WHERE SKILL PRACTICE AND EVALUATION MUST TAKE PLACE IN PERSON. a.
+RSV IS KNOWN TO BE PROHIBITED IN CERTAIN REGULATED OCCUPATIONS IN CALIFORNIA AND NEW YORK STATE WHERE SKILL PRACTICE AND EVALUATION MUST TAKE PLACE IN PERSON.
 Log in to the Otis Learning Manager portal and search the approval database for more.
 See also, Occupational Licensing and Regulatory Issues with VILT and RSV.
-Technical Requirements Instructor or Instructor Trainer Participant High-Speed Internet Connection 3.2 megabyte per second (MB/s) Same Minimum Recommended Computer Requirements Desktop, tablet or laptopwithDesktop, tablet or laptop or smartphone with cameraWebcamsmartphone with cameraOperating System:smartphone with cameraWindows: Windows 10 and latersmartphone with cameraMac: MacOS 10.11 and latersmartphone with cameraWeb Browser: (latest version)smartphone with cameraFirefoxsmartphone with camera Well Lit Room The most typical cause of poor video Same quality is lack of light.
+Technical Requirements Instructor or Instructor Trainer Participant High-Speed Internet Connection 3.2 megabyte per second (MB/s) Same Minimum Recommended Computer Requirements Desktop, tablet or laptop with Desktop, tablet or laptop or webcam Operating System: Windows: Windows 10 and later Mac: MacOS 10.11 and later Web Browser: (latest version) Well Lit Room The most typical cause of poor video Same quality is lack of light.

-Equipment As required in the HSI Program, Same including appropriate resuscitation manikin, ventilation device(s), dressings, and bandages, etc. In the absence of a full body manikin, at least one other person who can play the role of an injured or ill person.
-Documentation A complete, accurate, and legible Class Digital Certification Card Roster signed by the Authorized Instructor or electronically submitted through the Instructor Portal.
+Equipment As required in the HSI Program, including appropriate resuscitation manikin, ventilation device(s), dressings, and bandages, etc. In the absence of a full body manikin, at least one other person who can play the role of an injured or ill person.
+Same Documentation A complete, accurate, and legible Class Roster signed by the Authorized Instructor or electronically submitted through the Instructor Portal.
+Digital Certification Card